johnofmars/mm-github-pages-starter/_pages/exotics.md

 - **Others**

+  - **Sunbracers** are top tier for PvE, because with an airborne playstyle with Lion, you're constantly refilling your grenades and melees.
   - Before the 2.8.0 patch, **Sanguine Alchemy** used to mark all targets in 30 meters if you stood in a rift.
 This allowed for some very fun Duck Hunt shenanigans.
 It's new perk of allowing indefinite rift duration with continual damage is sadly, no longer a top-tier choice for Lion users.

 ### Titan Exotics